w-bonelli/w-bonelli.github.io/_posts/2020-9-26-functions-of-loss.md

 > Human cultural practices can be orthogenetic and drive toward extinction[^2].

-Having sacrificed for and advanced within some social structure or milieu, who can resist attachment to it?
+Having sacrificed for and advanced within some milieu, who can resist attachment to it?
 Who can live in the long now, immersed in the seamless hum of the moment?
 Loss functions are no use until you lose.

 ---